heshandesh/velvet-vouge/README.md

-# Velvet
+# Velvet Vogue - Fashion E-Commerce Platform

-A PHP-based web application built with XAMPP.
+A modern and feature-rich e-commerce platform built with PHP and MySQL, specifically designed for fashion retail.
+This application provides a seamless shopping experience for customers and comprehensive management tools for administrators.

 ## Project Structure